pamymaf/Exocolonist-AP/apworld/exocolonist/docs/en_Exocolonist.md

 # Exocolonist

-Exocolonist is a game about growing up on an alien planet and is a visual novel card battler time loop game.
+Exocolonist is a visual novel card battler time loop game about growing up on an alien planet.
 You have 10 years to survive, hopefully making friendships and lasting memories along the way.

 # What's randomized?